 Tetrachromats are rare, but they sometimes make big media waves.

-A subject in the 2010 Journal of Vision study, known only as cDa29, had perfect tetrachromatic vision.
+A participant in the 2010 Journal of Vision study, known only as cDa29, had perfect tetrachromatic vision.
 She made no errors in her color matching tests, and her responses were incredibly quick.

 She’s the first person to have been proven by science to have tetrachromacy.
 Her story was later picked up by numerous science media outlets, such as Discover magazine.